Train Whistles

 Girls go to college to get more knowledge!"

-Well, I thought.
-I guess that settles it.
-I get to go to Jupiter.
+Awesome!
+I thought.
+I get to go to Jupiter!

 Old 90s Playgrounds